 Training, qualifications & experience

-I hold a Master in Counselling degree from the University of East Anglia (UEA), which I gained following succesful completion of the Post-Graduate Diploma in Person-Centred Counselling, also from the UEA.
+I hold a Master in Counselling degree from the University of East Anglia (UEA), which I gained following successful completion of the Post-Graduate Diploma in Person-Centred Counselling, also from the UEA.

-These trainings are accredited by the British Association for Counselling and Psychotherapy (BACP) of which I am a Registered Member.
+These trainings are accredited by the British Association for Counselling and Psychotherapy (BACP) of which I am a Registered and Accredited Member.

-I am the Personal Development facilitator on the Diploma in Counselling course at the Norwich Centre.
+I was a Personal Development (PD) facilitator on the Diploma in Counselling course, also at the Norwich Centre.

-I have a private practice in Diss and Norwich.
+I have a private practice in South Norfolk.

 Areas of counselling I deal with